Funding Quick Guide: Perkins V & Title IV

 Plan Before Budget Deadlines Hit

 This Funding Quick Guide helps educators and administrators understand how Perkins V and Title IV, Part A are commonly used to support hands-on STEM and career-connected learning.
+These funding sources are frequently used to introduce new technology programs, expand CTE pathways, and support emerging fields like robotics and computer science.

 What This Guide Covers